tromp/cuckoo/GPU.md

-Progress report on mean_miner.cu, the Cuckoo Cycle GPU solver
+Progress report on the Cuckoo Cycle GPU solver
 ============

-Since completing my rewrite of xenoncat's performance quadrupling CPU solver (winning a double bounty), in the form of mean_miner.cpp, I've been slowly grinding away at porting that code to CUDA.
+Since completing my rewrite of xenoncat's performance quadrupling CPU solver (winning a double bounty) in the form of mean_miner.cpp, I've been slowly grinding away at porting that code to CUDA.

-I consider myself an amateur GPU coder, having previously ported lean_miner.cpp to CUDA (and having to pay a bounty to fellow Dutchman Genoil for improving performance by merely tweaking the threads per block which I had naively fixed at 1), as well as my own [Equihash miner](https://github.com/tromp/equihash) submission to the [Zcash Open Source Miner Challenge](https://z.cash/blog/open-source-miner-winners.html).
+I consider myself an amateur GPU coder, having previously ported the latency bound lean_miner to CUDA (and having to pay a bounty to fellow Dutchman Genoil for improving performance by merely tweaking the threads-per-block which I had naively fixed at 1), as well as my own [Equihash miner](https://github.com/tromp/equihash) submission to the [Zcash Open Source Miner Challenge](https://z.cash/blog/open-source-miner-winners.html).
 That Equihash CUDA miner achieved a paltry 27.2 Sol/s on an NVIDIA GTX 980,